iAmG-r00t/alx-system_engineering-devops/0x00-shell_basics/README.md

 - (3. The long format) Display current directory contents in a long format.
 - (4. Hidden files) Display current directory contents. including hidden files.
 - (5. I loce numbers) Display current directory contents, using long format, while displaying group IDs in numeral and show hidden files.
+- (6. Welcome holberton) A script that will create a directory named holberton in the /tmp/ directory.